What is QUB undergraduate peer mentoring?

 Are mentors trained?

 All undergraduate mentors are trained by the Learning Development Service.
-Training takes place over two full days in either June or September.
+Training takes place over two hours.
+The date and time of training will be organised by your academic coordinator.
+Your academic coordinator will also organise school-specific training.

 Which QUB Schools have peer mentoring?

-Currently sixteen subject areas across nine Schools run LDS-supported mentoring schemes:
+Currently 33 subject areas across 15 Schools run LDS-supported mentoring schemes, including: